 For all of our books and a selection of historic digitized photographs, search our online catalog.
 Need help navigating our collections?
 Our Collection Guides are useful finding aids to what's in our archives.

 Please feel free to walk in during our open hours to visit our browsing collection and view our exhibits.
 The Brooklyn Collection research space is a designated quiet area with Wi-Fi access and outlets at each desk space.
 Our materials do not circulate.
 Identification, such as a driver’s license, school ID, or library card, is required to access all materials except those in our browsing section.

 An appointment is required for access to original photographs, archival collections and certain historical ephemera.
 We do not page material after 6 pm on Tuesdays and Thursdays.
-For more information please contact us via email at email@example.com or by calling 718.230.2762.
+While using our archival materials all bags and coats must be stored in the provided lockers.
+For more information about our rules for use, or about making an appointment, please contact us via email at email@example.com or by calling 718.230.2762.

 Reproduction and Rights Information

 Many of our materials cannot be photocopied, items can only be photographed without flash.
 Patrons with a Brooklyn Public Library card can photocopy certain materials for a small fee.
 Patrons may make copies of documents from the Brooklyn Collection for educational, research and personal use.
 Brooklyn Collection staff can also provide copying and scanning for the public, at additional cost.
 The collection may refuse to permit copying if the material is fragile and may be damaged.